Onielcares/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-# SQL with python
+# Project on  Python Object Relational Mapping

-This is using SQL and Python together, basicallly ORM.
+This task involves using the sqlalchemy

-## Thank You.
+## More right up coming